 - Reassure your employees about your company’s plans.

-- Expect a continued focus on equity.
+- Expect a continued focus on ESG.

 5 Tips for Navigating Election Week

 1. Consider a proactive (but neutral) communication from leadership.

 When major events occur outside of work, employees often want to hear from their leaders to provide assurance, a sense of stability, or even just address the “elephant in the room.”
 Thus, it may be helpful for a senior leader to proactively acknowledge the heightened energy and emotions that often surround a national election, while keeping the message inclusive to all by focusing on the importance of voting in general.
 As such, many organizations have considered offering employees the day off on election day as a way to recognize and celebrate their civic duty.

 2. Equip managers for a range of employee responses.

 It’s likely that some employees will be jubilant and some will be grieving post-election.
 Those who are celebrating may cause others to feel excluded or annoyed; those who are unhappy may express anger or frustration toward those celebrating; and everyone’s productivity and focus may drop, distracted by post-election energy.
 Counsel your managers on how to prevent these expressions from escalating into a hostile working environment or the exclusion of colleagues.
 Provide them with guidance for supporting employees who want to talk privately, addressing behaviors that cross the line, and coaching when sustained dips in performance or engagement are observed.

 Related to the above, reiterate to all employees your organization’s expectations around maintaining professionalism, civility, and respect at work.
 One strategy is to highlight that political views are one element of employee diversity, and remind employees of your organization’s collective commitment to inclusion and respectful treatment of all employees.